about Tom Schedler

 Schedler was born and raised in New Orleans.
 He graduated from De La Salle High School in 1967 prior to receiving his Bachelor of Science in marketing from the University of Louisiana at Lafayette in 1971.
 In 1999, he was honored by his high school as one of De La Salle High School’s 125 outstanding graduates over the school’s first 50 years, and in 2010, was honored with the school’s Leadership Award.
 He has also been honored by his community as Citizen of the Year and Employer of the Year.

-Secretary Schedler is married to his wife of 41 years, the former Stephanie Gele’ of Lafayette.
+Secretary Schedler is married to his wife of 40-plus years, the former Stephanie Gele’ of Lafayette.
 She owns and operates hospice programs in Louisiana and Mississippi.
-They have three married daughters and three grandchildren.
+They have three married daughters and four grandchildren.